-They tend to happen after ovulation as the egg travels down the fallopian tube, and they are caused by hormonal and biological changes in your body.
-Usually, they begin a few days before your period is due or in the first couple of days during your period.
+They tend to happen after ovulation as the egg travels down the fallopian tube, and they are caused by hormonal and biological changes in the body.
+Usually, they begin a few days before a period is due or in the first couple of days during a period.

 What does a period cramp feel like?

-A cramp can be an intense stomach pain or more of a dull ache, and it can be accompanied by back pain, pain on your right or left side, and nausea.
-You may also feel dizzy and get diarrhea.
+A cramp can be an intense stomach pain or more of a dull ache, and it can be accompanied by back pain, pain on the right or left side, and nausea.
+They may also feel dizzy and get diarrhea.

-Generally, you will feel period cramps around your abdomen and back, but it can also affect your legs, or cause you to have headaches.
+Generally, they will feel period cramps around the abdomen and back, but it can also affect the legs, or cause headaches.

 How long do period cramps last?

-Anywhere from two days to almost a week– they can start before your period and continue for the entire duration.
-Every body is different, so you may have cramps for more or less days than your friends, family members, or partner.
+Anywhere from two days to almost a week– they can start before the period and continue for the entire duration.
+Every body is different, so they may have cramps for more or less days than their friends or family members.

-Can I have cramps and no period blood?
+Can they have cramps and no period blood?

 Yes, period cramps often happen before the onset of your actual menstrual flow.